 Previous Post: Down The Ogoki From Whiteclay Lake to Two Mile Bay

-We spent 3 days on the Ogoki Reservoir, first paddling from Two Mile Bay to Eight Flume Falls and then the almost 50 km. to the east end of the reservoir at Waboose Falls (and Dam) before heading to the South Summit Dam below Mojikit Lake.
+We spent 3 days on the Ogoki Reservoir, first paddling from Two Mile Bay to Eight Flume Falls and then the almost 50 km. to the east end of the reservoir at Waboose Falls (and Dam) before heading to the South Summit Dam south of Mojikit Lake.

 Day 10: From Eight Flume Falls To “Moose Crossing”